Thinking of starting a stroke support group? It may seem a daunting task, but here’s how to keep it “SIMPLE”:

 Include these key ingredients for successful support group meetings:

-- Education – Experts and practitioners can provide stroke families pertinent information.
+- Education – Experts and practitioners can provide relevant information and tips at different stages of post-stroke recovery.

-- Recognition – Acknowledge members for their incremental victories: anniversaries, achievements and changes in health status.
+- Recognition – Acknowledge members for their incremental victories — no matter how big or small: anniversaries, achievements and changes in health status.

 - Social – Make time for members to mingle and get to know one another.